Nate Lowe Player Props: Rangers vs. Rays

-Nate Lowe -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Taj Bradley on the hill, on July 18 at 8:05 PM ET.
+Nate Lowe -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Zack Littell on the hill, on July 19 at 2:05 PM ET.

+He had a one-hit performance in his most recent game (1-for-4) against the Rays.

 Nate Lowe Game Info & Props vs. the Rays